What Is the Best Way to Store Clothes?

 Folding Your Pants In Half, Then Hanging Them

 Professional dry cleaners and tailors have a special trick for folding dress pants along their pleat and carefully hanging them with one leg overlapped onto the other.
-If you're looking for a quicker, more foolproof everyday method for hanging slacks while keeping creases, kinks, and wrinkles at bay, invest in hangers with felt-lined clips, then hang your pants vertically by the waist or the hem.
+If you’re looking for a quicker, more foolproof everyday method, invest in hangers with felt-lined clips, then hang your pants vertically by the waist or the hem.
+If you don’t want to buy new hangers, try this bubble wrap hanger hack!
+It will also help prevent unsightly creases and save you time when you’re preparing for a fancy occasion.

 Folding Your Bras